 Professor Ehrman distinguishes between the Day of Preparation for the Passover (Mk 14:12) and the Day of Preparation for the Sabbath (Mk 15:42).
-But neither Mark nor John make this distinction.
+But neither Mark nor John makes this distinction.

 Response to this objection

 The Last Supper in the Synoptic Gospels is the same as that in John chapter 13.
 Professor Ehrman acknowledges this and yet implies that John is wrong; that his Supper is different to that in the Synoptics.
 But it is the same.
 The differences are because John wrote his gospel to supplement the Synoptic Gospels.
-If he kept writing the same things in his gospel as is found in the Synoptics, there would be no point in writing.
+MacDonald writes: “Clement of Alexandria recounts that late in John’s long life, the Apostle was asked by close friends who came to him at Ephesus, to write a Gospel that would supplement the Synoptic Gospels” (MacDonald, W, 2016, p.
+1415).
+So if John kept writing the same things in his gospel as found in the Synoptics, there would be no point in writing.
 So he leaves out the details in the Synoptics which they have already covered, and adds new information, such as the washing of the disciples’ feet.
 He doesn’t speak about Jesus saying the bread represented his body and the wine his blood because he had already discussed that on a different occasion and with details not covered by the Synoptics (see John chapter 6).
 The duplicated details i.e. that there was a Last Supper with his disciples, that Jesus foretold his betrayal by one of them, that Peter would betray him before the cock crowed that night, all demonstrate that John has Jesus sharing his last fellowship meal with his disciples, and that it is the same event as that in the Synoptics, and therefore at the same time.

 So the “Day of Preparation” in John (19:14, 31) must be the same as in the Synoptics.
-Both John and the Synoptics tell us that this Day was the day before the sabbath.
-John 19:31 is clear: “The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day (for that sabbath day was an high day), besought Pilate that their legs might be broken, and that they might be taken away”.
-Mark 15:42 says: “And now when the even was come, because it was the preparation, that is, the day before the sabbath….”.
-See Luke 23:54 for further confirmation.
+Both John and the Synoptics tell us that this Day was the day before the Sabbath.
+John 19:31 is clear: “The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day,) besought Pilate that their legs might be broken, and that they might be taken away”.
+Mark 15:42 says: “And now when the even was come, because it was the preparation, that is, the day before the sabbath….”
+See also Luke 23:54.